For prior version, please click here.

 10.1.
-Any data that Freshworks process for the Customer as a data processor will be stored in the EU.
-However, Freshworks may also process certain data about Customer or its users as a data controller, including in countries outside of the EU, in accordance with Freshworks privacy notice available at https://www.freshworks.com/privacy/
+Data that Freshworks processes for the Customer as a data processor may be stored in the EU or outside of the EU depending on the Freshworks product.
+Freshworks may also process certain data about Customer or its users as a data controller, including in countries outside of the EU, in accordance with Freshworks privacy notice available at https://www.freshworks.com/privacy/

 10.2 Where there is international transfer of Personal Data to Processor’s Group Companies or to a country which is not a member state of the European Union, or in another signatory state of the European Economic Area Agreement ("EEA Countries") or an international organisation, the following applies unless explicitly agreed otherwise by the parties in an Appendix:

 a) The Standard Contractual Clauses will apply to Personal Data originating from Controller (who, for the purposes of the Standard Contractual Clauses shall be deemed the "Data Exporter") that is processed by Processor (who, for the purposes of the Standard Contractual Clauses shall be deemed the "Data Importer") or by Processor's subcontractor outside of the European Economic Area.
 If there is any conflict between the Standard Contractual Clauses and this Data Processing Agreement, the Standard Contractual Clauses shall prevail.

 b) At Controller's request, the Standard Contractual Clauses shall be replaced, and the Parties shall execute new standard contractual clauses for transfers to data processors in third countries adopted pursuant to Art.
 46 (2) c) or d) GDPR.